aflapan/sparseKOS/README.md

 devtools::install_github("aflapan/sparseKOS")
 ```
 # Functions
+There are two function in the package `sparseKOS`.

 1) The first is `SelectParams`, which implements the automatic variable select methods used in sparse kernel optimal scoring.
 The user is allowed to specify the values of either `Sigma` or both `Sigma, Gamma` (see the section Hierarchical Parameters for more details).
 The function returns a list containing the parameter values `Sigma`, `Gamma`, and `Lambda` to be used.
 It has implementation
 ```